-a) Testimony were inoculated with 2 ml of spore suspension of A. parasiticus ATCC 15517, diluted to half; Spores density were estimated using an opacity gradient equivalent to 0.5 Macfarland.

-b) Interactive cultures of the two strains (A. parasiticus ATCC 15517 more each of the other Aspergilla isolates) were inoculated with 1 ml of each spore suspension.
+- a) References were inoculated with spore suspension of A. parasiticus ATCC 15517 (2 mL), diluted to 50%; spores densities were estimated using an opacity gradient equivalent to 0.5 Macfarland. - b) Interactive cultures of the two strains (A. parasiticus ATCC 15517 more each of the other Aspergilla isolates) were inoculated with 1 ml of each spore suspension.

-The flasks that were inoculated with the testimony and with the mixed strains were manually shaken daily during 5 min to obtain an adequate homogeneity.
-Incubations were performed at 28°C for 8 and 12 days for two series of flask culture, respectively [7].
+The flasks that were inoculated with the reference and with the mixed strains were manually shaken daily during 5 min to obtain an adequate homogeneity.
+Incubations were performed at 28°C for 8 and 12 days, respectively, for two series of flask cultures [7].